 The experiment designer panel also offers an expert option box that enables the experienced user to influence specific parameters of the statistical inference.
-By default, the normalization method used for the main analysis will be the same that was chosen on the quality check panel (see Figure 5; if nothing was changed the default will be robust multi array averaging - RMA) to ensure consistency between the quality check and differential expression statistics.
+By default, the normalization method used for the main analysis will be the same that was chosen on the quality check panel (see Figure 6; if nothing was changed the default will be robust multi array averaging - RMA) to ensure consistency between the quality check and differential expression statistics.
 The user can define significance cut-offs like discarding genes that show a log2 fold change in expression lesser than 1 (i.e. less than 2-fold up- or down regulation) and genes showing a p-value greater than e.g. 0.05 (i.e. 5% false discovery rate is accepted).
 A choice of multiple testing methods is available for the inference of differentially expressed genes:

 “separate” – Does the multiple testing for each comparison (contrast) separately.
 Using this method, each specific comparison will always give the same result irrespective of the set of comparisons being made in the analysis.
-It’s simplest method available as it does not consider multiple testing adjustment between the comparisons and assumes the same raw p-value cut-off for all comparisons (which might be very different).
+It is the simplest method available as it does not consider multiple testing adjustment between the comparisons and assumes the same raw p-value cut-off for all comparisons (which might be very different).

-“global” - Implements multiple testing across all comparisons and probes simultaneously ensuring a consistent p-value cut-off across all comparisons.
+“global” - Implements multiple testing correction across all comparisons and probes simultaneously ensuring a consistent p-value cut-off across all comparisons.

 “hierarchical” – Does p-value adjustment first for all genes and then across comparisons, which offers more statistical power to control the family-wise error rate when using the method described by (Holm, 1979) for p-value adjustment.